An event in C# is a mechanism that allows a class or an object to notify other classes or objects that something has occurred.

 publisher.MyEvent += PrintMessage;

-// we force the event to fire
+// force trigger the event

 publisher.Notify("Hello, event!");